silora/LyricBar/README.md

 | Scroll Up/Down | Adjust track lyrics offset |
 | Shift + Scroll Up/Down | Adjust global lyrics offset |

 - It should be noted that the song progress from WRT may **be within 0-1 second error**, so you probably need to adjust global offset every run.
-If this bothers you then maybe you should use other spotify-API-based desktop lyrics.
+If this bothers you then maybe you should use **Spicetify** as playing information provider, or switch to other spotify-API-based desktop lyrics.

 ## Theme